kallie-e/mage-modules/README.md

 ## Revisions
 ###Advanced Template Hints
 **v1.0.3**
 * Deleted unnecessary files.
 At least I think they are.
 If not ... well ... this is why I use Github.
+* Added a few more tabs: Layout Handles, Template Data (although that last one may be temporary.
+Maybe.
+Using it for testing atm.)
+* Attempted first round of trying to provide borders to individual blocks.
+Yeeah ... no that didn't work as well as I'd hoped.
+Code is in there, but def a work in progress still.
 **v1.0.2**
 * Added banner that can appear at top of page with "View XML" button
 * Clicking on button opens modal